 In the event that the student is not satisfied with the resolution of the complaint, the student may fill out the ADA Complaint Form.
 The ADA coordinator, in consultation with Human Resources, Risk and Compliance and Student Disability Services, will review the determination and make a final decision on the complaint.
 Additional member(s) with content knowledge in the area of disability may be included as needed.

-Students are encouraged to discuss their concerns with their disability counselor.
+Students are encouraged to first discuss their concerns with the faculty member and/or disability counselor.
 The disability counselor will attempt to resolve the issues by assisting the student in discussing issues with the faculty member, department or program.
 In some instances, the director of Student Disability Services may be consulted in order to develop a resolution.
 Most situations are positively resolved through disability counselor support and mediation.

 If either the student or the disability counselor feels that a satisfactory resolution is still not reached, the student should notify the ADA Team by filling out the ADA Complaint Form.
 The ADA Coordinator, in consultation with Human Resources, Risk and Compliance, and Student Disability Services, will evaluate the complaint and determine an appropriate resolution.

 Formal Complaints/Grievances outside St. Edward's University